Chemical Dependency Professional Requirements in Washington

 • Relapse prevention

-• Client/ family/ community education
+• Client, family, and community education

 • Professional and ethical responsibility